-Isn’t perfectionism a good thing?
-As anyone who has struggled with their own tendencies knows, perfectionism is not an unmitigated good.
+Isn’t perfectionism a gift?
+You can trick yourself into thinking it is.
+But as anyone who has struggled with their own tendencies knows, perfectionism is not an unmitigated good.

 The desire to be perfect—in body, mind and career—is more pervasive in the millennial generation than any generation before it, new research suggests, and it’s hurting our mental health.